Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 15.36.43 UTC
+- WIB: Rabu, 18 Juni 2025 16.31.21 UTC
-- WITA: Rabu, 18 Juni 2025 16.36.43 UTC
+- WITA: Rabu, 18 Juni 2025 17.31.21 UTC
-- WIT: Rabu, 18 Juni 2025 17.36.43 UTC
+- WIT: Rabu, 18 Juni 2025 18.31.21 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: friendship
+Kategori: nature